ABOUT CAMBRIDGE ARTS FESTIVAL

 Build Environmental Awareness Through Arts – by providing attendees of all ages with the opportunity to learn about environmental responsibility through creative arts activities.

-Each year, CAF hosts an exciting variety of arts activities for children.
-Yearly favourites include our Children’s Activity Passport, face painting, colouring stations, balloon art, and sidewalk chalk.
-In 2014, CAF introduced children to the art of creating with recycled materials such as newspaper hats, tin can and pop bottle jet packs, and berry box backpacks.
-These were a great hit and in 2017, we plan to introduce even more creative activities that bring awareness to the concept of “reuse, reduce, recycle” and to the environment.
+Each year CAF hosts an exciting variety of arts activities for children.
+Yearly favourites include our colouring stations, easel art stations and craft tables.
+In 2014 CAF introduced children to the art of creating with recycled materials making newspaper hats and tin can and pop bottle jet packs to name a few activities.
+These were a great hit and in this year we plan to introduce even more creative activities that bring awareness to the concept of “reuse, reduce, recycle” as well as to the environment.

-From rock to folk to jazz and more, our main outdoor music stage hosts a variety of well-known and up-and-coming local musicians to entertain music lovers of all ages.
-Popular children’s acts also perform during peak children’s hours.
+From rock to folk to jazz and more our main outdoor music stage hosts a variety of well-known and up-and-coming local musicians to entertain music lovers of all ages.
+“Galt Love Friday night Series” which is sure to draw a crowd is providing the 2019 lineup of musical talent.
+This year’s layout plans for lots of table seating and plenty of room to relax while you enjoy some local food and music.

-CAF is the founder and host of Cambridge’s largest Maker Lab – where arts meet technology with creative activities for makers of all ages.
-Established in 2014, our Maker Lab has now become known throughout the region.
-This year, the Maker Lab is growing with even more creative technology and environment themed activities including: robot assemblage, interactive video art, 3D printers, simple circuits lab, Bot Brawl and more!
+CAF is the founder and host of Cambridge’s first and largest Maker Lab – where arts meet technology with creative activities for makers of all ages.
+Established in 2014 our Maker Lab has now become known throughout the region.
+This year the Maker Lab is adding more creative technology and environment themed activities.
+This year brings our Intro to Coding workshop as well as local favourites Cambridge Gaming Community with Retro video game consoles.
+Tinker Truck will be back with their Riverworks water station.

 CAF strives to cultivate relationships with sponsors and we continue to enlist support from the Region’s local businesses to help make the arts a priority in our communities.
-While the City of Cambridge is our main funder, we are proud to receive support from TD Bank, Waterloo Region Record, Cambridge Arts Connect, Cambridge Farmer’s Market, Josslin Insurance, Angus Audio, as well as many other local businesses and organizations who donate to our silent auction.
-The number of supporters for CAF grows annually.
+While majority of our funding is provided by City of Cambridge, we are proud to have received support from TD Bank, Waterloo Region Record, Cambridge Arts Connect and Angus Audio as well as many other local businesses and organizations who support us through in-kind donation.

 The Cambridge Arts Festival Planning Committee consists of a small team of dedicated volunteers who work hard all year round to make the event a success.
 Over the last 5 years, attendance at the festival has more than doubled and we consistently hear positive feedback from attendees about how much they enjoyed the festival.
-Our committee is strong with many members having served with the festival for 4 years or more.
-Every year, we undertake a thorough evaluation of our programming so that we can create an even better experience for future events.
+Every year we undertake a thorough evaluation of our programming so that we can create an even better experience for future events.